 How many Tongon restaurants are there in DFW?
 Probably only one according to Foni who owns the eponymous restaurant located on Main Street in Euless, Texas.
 Foni seems to be a bit displaced in her small town American digs in Euless, just a block away from an all-you-can eat BBQ restaurant and a Wendy’s, but the South Pacific population is large enough to support the tiny restaurant that offers the interesting cuisine.
 The food is much like you would find in any café in Hawaii.

 The owner of the restaurant is a happy woman that probably most reminded me of the actress Juanita Hall from the film South Pacific.
-A particular Rodgers and Hammerstein’s tune Happy Talk sifted through my skull as we chatted with her.
+A particular Rodgers and Hammerstein’s tune Happy Talk sifted through my skull as I chatted with her.

 Foni’s Island Grille has a short menu with a few interesting items that should draw you in, including the Sapasui, which is a dish made with beef, bean threads, and garlic, reminding us of chop suey.